factor1/prelude-wp/README.md

 ## Getting Started ##
 Factor1 Blank Wordpress Theme requires that you have Node and npm installed on your machine.
 If you need help with that, please visit the [npm documentation](https://docs.npmjs.com/getting-started/installing-node).

-1. Clone this repository to your machine, or download the .zip and place it in your project folder
+1. Clone this repository to your machine, or download the .zip and place its contents in your project folder
 2. Install from the project folder using `npm install`
 3. Run the default Gulp task while editing files using `gulp` or `gulp default`